MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-error-handling-guidelines.md

 3. Can you show the related table with one action?
 4. Does the user have permission to make the required correction?

-Visual example of error dialog with Show-it action
+Example of an error dialog with a Show-it action

 :::image type="content" source="media/error-dialog-showit.png" alt-text="Error dialog with show-it action":::

-Example of validation error with one Show-it action
+Example of a validation error with one Show-it action

 :::image type="content" source="media/validation-error-fixit.png" alt-text="Validation error with show-it action":::